DeineAgenturUG/greenbone-gvm-openvas-for-docker/openvas-greenbone-deployment-full-guide/docker-compose.md

 ```
 ##### Environment variables

 You can change the environment variables listed.
 They are already set to their default values.
-Each setting is documented in [Deploying Distributed Greenbone GVM GSA with openvas](deploying-greenbone-gvm-gsa-with-openvas.md).
+Each setting is documented in [Environment Variables](environment-variables.md).
 Note that `DB_PASSWORD='none'` does not set a password at all (doesn't set it to 'none').

 ##### Additional ports
 By default only the web interface is exposed on port 8080.
 You can change 8080 to a different port if 8080 is already in use on your docker host.
 Two additional ports are disabled by default and can be turned on if needed.
 Just remove the `#` at the start of the line.